JAlcocerT/JAlcocerT/content/blog/dev-ai-coding.md

 codex --quiet --full-auto "$(cat ./prompts/prompt.md)" > output-k8s-auto.json #saved the full reply with errors jq 'select(.type == "message" and .status == "completed")' output-k8s-auto.json #to see the final reply only
 ```

-It will avoid you saving these errors:
+It will avoid you saving time with these errors:

 ![Codex Logs saved with errors](/blog_img/GenAI/codex-logs.png)